c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 </div>

-Then, create line plots for each time frame: yearly, quarterly, monthly, weekly and daily.
+Then, create line plots for each time frame: _yearly, quarterly, monthly, weekly_ and _daily_.

 ```python